 Are You a Good Candidate for Breast Augmentation?

-Prior to scheduling your surgery, Dr. Ruff and his staff at will meet with you at length.
+Prior to scheduling your surgery, Your surgeon and our staff at will meet with you at length.
 We will evaluate your breasts and discuss how you want your them to look after the procedure.
 With the guidance of the staff at West End Plastic Surgery you will decide the type of implants to be used, as well as their size, position, texture, and shape.

 - Review the various breast augmentation options with you